rahulraju3107/price-prediction-system/README.md

      python stock_prediction.py
      ```

-5. **Check Outputs**:
+5. **Outputs**:
    - Model weights are saved in the `results/` directory.
    - Prediction data is saved in the `csv-results/` directory.
-   - A plot comparing actual vs. predicted prices is displayed.
+   - Plot comparing actual vs. predicted prices is displayed.
-   - A Candlestick Chart
+   - Candlestick Chart
-   - A Boxplot Chart
+   - Boxplot Chart